ianloic/unladen-swallow/Doc/reference/datamodel.rst

       which it was defined), while a code object contains no context; also the default argument values are stored in the function object, not in the code object (because they represent values calculated at run-time).
-Unlike function objects, code objects are immutable and contain no references (directly or indirectly) to mutable objects.
+Unlike function objects, code objects are nearly immutable and contain no references (directly or indirectly) to mutable objects.

       Special read-only attributes: :attr:`co_name` gives the function name;